rust-lang/rfcs/text/0000-unsafe-aliased.md

 But again, this is a *safety invariant*; it only applies to safe code you do not control.
 You can write your own code handling `&mut S` and as long as that code is careful not to make use of this memory in the wrong way, potential aliasing is fine.
 You can also hand out a `Pin<&mut S>` to external safe code; the `Pin` wrapper imposes exactly the restrictions needed to ensure that this remains sound (e.g., it prevents `mem::swap`).

+Similarly, the intrusive linked list from the motivation can be fixed by wrapping the entire `UnsafeListEntry` in `UnsafeAliased`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation